 Tier 2 pathway, as described below.

 Lookup Table Classification.
 Pathways falling under this classification are the simplest pathways to use.
-The Board's staff develops Lookup Table pathway CI values using the CA-GREET3.0 model.
-Input variables and assumptions are provided in the CA-GREET3.0 Lookup Table Pathways -- Technical Support Documentation (August 13, 2018), which is incorporated herein by reference.
+The Board's staff develops Lookup Table pathway CI values using the CA-GREET4.0 model.
+Input variables and assumptions are provided in the Technical Support Documentation for Lookup Table Pathways [Date of adoption], which is incorporated herein by reference.

 Lookup Table Pathways That Do Not Require a Fuel Pathway Application.
-The following pathways are developed using average values for inputs into the CA-GREET3.0 model, which are not expected to vary significantly across providers of the fuel.
+The following pathways are developed using average values for inputs into the CA-GREET4.0 model, which are not expected to vary significantly across providers of the fuel.
 Entities seeking to generate credits under the pathways listed in 95488.1(b)(1)(A) through (E) may report fuel transactions directly in the LRT-CBTS without taking any action in the AFP.